Barcelona 2-2 Man United: All square in Camp Nou thriller

 Article body

-Barcelona and Manchester United played out a thrilling first-leg draw to leave their UEFA Europa League knockout play-off tie evenly poised.
+Barcelona and Manchester United played out a thrilling first-leg draw in front of a record UEFA Europa League crowd to leave their knockout play-off tie evenly poised.

 Key moments